huangwb8/GSClassifier.principle/docs/Discussion.md

 \caption{Missing value imputation methods reviewed by Hasan et al.}(\#fig:mvi01)
 \end{figure}

 In **PAD** project, several strategies were applied to reduce the impact of missing values as possible.
-First, both **PIAM** and **PIDG** in **PAD** project were curated GEPs that were not be missing in over 80% gastric cancer datasets.
-Here we showed the actual distribution of missing value across samples in gastric cancer datasets we used.
+First, both **PIAM** and **PIDG** in **PAD** project were curated GEPs that were not missing in over 80% of gastric cancer datasets.
+Here we showed the actual distribution of missing values across samples in gastric cancer datasets we used.

 ```r